mypreview/GEO-Top-Bar/docs/how-to-change-button-float.md

 # How to Change Button Float?

-The button float property specifies that an element should be placed along the **left or right side** of the message bar content.
+The button float property specifies that the button should be placed along the **left or right side** of the message bar content.

 Navigate to **Appearance > Customize > GEO Top Bar > Layout** and here you will be able to locate the **"Button Float"** option.